-Weather in Barcelona in JulyJuly in Barcelona is hot and sunny and the beaches will be packed with northern Europeans racing to turn from deathly white to deadly pink.
+Main article: Barcelona Weather in JulyJuly in Barcelona is hot and sunny and the beaches will be packed with northern Europeans racing to turn from deathly white to deadly pink.
 Barcelona is far more bearable than Madrid in the height of summer.
 Some rain is possible but rare.

 The average maximum temperature in Barcelona in July is 81°F/27°C and the average minimum temperature is 66°F/19°C.

 July in Andalusia is hot, hot, hot!
 Seville becomes a ghost town in July and August as the heat is unbearable, but the beaches will be very busy.
 You can generally guarantee cloud free days for most of July, but don't rule out a spot of rain.